timothyhull/breadpool-self-eval/docs/index.md

     - Although this application is specific to SO roles, I work hard to continuously build skill and experience at each officiating position, on- and off-skates because I believe learning and practicing each role helps me be a better official and teammate for my SO and NSO peers.
     - I actively work to keep my OHD balanced between SO and NSO roles, officiating ≈2/3 of games in SO roles and ≈1/3 of games in NSO roles.
     - Whenever needed, I am comfortable serving in any SO or NSO role, with or without advanced notice.
-(1)

-1. !!! tip "NSO Role Caveat"

-    Although I practice working with CRG extensively, including IGRF and statsbook preparation, I do not have game experience in the role of HNSO.

 ??? bread "10.
 Courage To Do What's Right :material-cursor-default-click:"